stetre/moonlibs/examples/README.md

 [MoonImage](https://github.com/stetre/moonimage) to load the textures from file.

 The sprite renderer is based on the [tutorial](https://learnopengl.com/#!In-Practice/2D-Game/Rendering-Sprites) by Joey de Vries.
 The textures used in the example are also from [learnopengl.com](https://learnopengl.com) and are covered by the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

+## spritesheets

+This example enhances the [sprites](#sprites) example, showing how to create a spritesheet from individual sprites, and how to render individual sprites from it.

 ## text